Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/02-vm_setup.typ

 )

 #ideabox()[
-  Note the script has been written in parallel incrementally when setting up the cluster and then refined at the end to improve it drastically.
+ Note: The script has been written incrementally when setting up the cluster and then refined at the end to improve it drastically.
-  It can now be easily used to completely recreate the environment from scratch which is actually what I have done in the end.
+  It can now be easily used to completely recreate the environment from scratch, which is actually what I have done to perform the benchmarks.
 ]

 === Access Pattern